Thynix/pyProbe/index.md

 Link length, peer count, bulk reject percentages, and uptime are from the last day of results.
 All peer counts above {0.histogramMax} count towards {0.histogramMax}.
 Reported uptime can exceed 100% due to the added random noise.
 Bulk reject percentages are restricted to between 0% and 100%.

+Uptime percentage is weighted toward low-uptime reports to estimate network percentage from percent of reports.
+This is because high-uptime nodes are more often online and therefore available to report high uptime.
+The weighting used is `percent reports / (percent uptime + 10)`.

 The bulk queue (therefore not realtime queue) reject percentages are an indicator of network health.
 My understanding is that a node will reject a request if it does not have sufficient bandwidth available to take on the commitment.
 This would mean that high reject percentages might indicate low bandwidth limits and problems with routing.
 I am currently collecting information on bandwidth limits, but I am not yet plotting that information.

 ## Changelog

+### October 17th, 2015

+Estimate network percentage for uptime reports by weighting lower uptime.
+Thanks ArneBab!

 ### August 31st, 2014